BitMob/maf-works.com/src/content/intros/exp.md

 2017 - NOW

 Design artist's books for “The Pavilion", to explore the possibility of graphic design.

+### Design Director / Designer @ 觀心亭 The Pavilion

+2017

+One of the founding members of *Be Water Journal*, contributing to its editorial work, photography, book design, and website development throughout its establishment.

 ### Art Director / UI.UX Designer @ BitMob Creative Digital (BCD)